larr97/portfolio-project/documents/SDD.md

 - **Subsystem**: A module within the larger system that performs a specific set of functions.

 #### T
-- **Tailwind CSS**: A utility-first CSS framework used to rapidly build custom user interfaces.
 - **Theme Subsystem**: A system module that controls the application's visual theme (e.g., light or dark mode).
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, often used with Angular.